learn-co-students/nyc-web-students-042219/28-rails-api/LEARNING_GOALS.md

 - Understand CORS configuration
 - Use a serializer to render JSON
 - BONUS: Rails Enums

-- Fetch (GET and POST)
+- FRONTEND: Fetch (GET and POST)
-- DOM Manipulation
+- FRONTEND: DOM Manipulation
-- BONUS: ES6 object destructuring fun
-- BONUS: form elements